An abortion is more than just a medical procedure. It is a choice about your pregnancy that can affect a woman physically as well as emotionally.

-- If you are facing regret, you need time to let it go, give yourself grace, and make plans to avoid a similar situation in the future.
+- Regret: You need time to let it go, give yourself grace, and make plans to avoid a similar situation in the future.

-- If you are facing grief, you need time to come to terms with what has happened and a safe place to work through your loss.
+- Grief: You need time to come to terms with what has happened and a safe place to work through your loss.

-- If you are dealing with relationship issues because of the abortion, you need a safe space to talk through your thoughts, feelings, and beliefs with your partner.
+- Relationship issues due to the abortion: You need a safe space to talk through your thoughts, feelings, and beliefs with your partner.

-- If you are facing depression, you may need someone to talk to in a non-judgemental environment, or if it is more serious, a referral to a health care provider for further treatment.
+- Depression: You may need someone to talk to in a non-judgemental environment.
+If it is more serious, a referral to a health care provider for further treatment.

-- If you are experiencing suicidal thoughts or feelings, please do not hesitate to call the National Hotline at 1-800-784-2433.
+- Suicidal thoughts or feelings: Please do not hesitate to call the National Hotline at 1-800-784-2433.
 You do NOT have to go through it alone!

 Who can help me?

 Many pregnancy centers have abortion recovery support groups or free counseling.
-You can talk to other women who have gone through an abortion and work through struggles together or learn about coping mechanisms that have helped others.
+You can talk to other women who have gone through an abortion, work through struggles together, or learn about coping mechanisms that have helped others.
 One-on-one counseling is helpful if you are not ready to share your experience in a group setting.

 If you don’t know where a pregnancy center is in your area, call 1-800-672-2296 to find a center near you.